 - Rechargeable and maintenance-free

-- Flexible in terms of mounting options
+- Flexible mounting options

-- Can be used in enclosed spaces
+- Safe to use in enclosed spaces

 - Good weight to power ratio